dennis95/dennix/README.md

 Dennix is a small unix-like hobbyist operating system written from scratch.
-It includes its own monolithic kernel written in C++, a standard C library and a few utilities written in C.
+It includes its own monolithic kernel written in C++, a standard C library and userspace applications written in C.

 ## Building

-To build Dennix you will need to install a cross toolchain for Dennix first.
+To build Dennix you will first need to install a cross toolchain for Dennix.
 The command `make install-toolchain` will download, build and install the toolchain.
 The installation script can be configured using environment variables.
-Use the command `./build-aux/install-toolchain.sh --help` to get information about these environment variables.
+You can use the command `./build-aux/install-toolchain.sh --help` to get information about these environment variables.

-After you have installed the cross toolchain and have adjusted your `PATH` so that it contains the toolchain, you can type `make` to build Dennix.
+You will probably want to set `$PREFIX` to a path where the toolchain should be installed.
+After the toolchain has been installed you need to add `$PREFIX/bin` to your `$PATH`.
+Finally you can run `make` to build a bootable cdrom image.

 ## License

-Dennix is free software and is released under the terms of the ISC license.
+Dennix is free software and is licensed under the terms of the ISC license.
 The full license terms can be found in the `LICENSE` file.